 Within the framework of the e.city – Europe project, Apollonia and its partners offer to the city of Strasbourg a series of events taking place in November-December 2013.
 They are related to questions of artist residences, but also the role of artistic creativity in the transformation processes of our European cities.

-For the 2013 edition, Apollonia wishes beyond national considerations when opening a broad European debate raising questions which became crucial in the definition of cultural policies of a country.
+E as Europe, E as exchanges, E as urban environment… For several years, Apollonia invites and presents each year in Strasbourg a European city through the most dynamic and unique aspects of its culture.
+For the 2013 issue, Apollonia wishes to overpass national considerations when opening a broad European debate raising questions which became crucial in the definition of cultural policies of a country.
 Our urban landscapes tangle, stretch, blurring pins, identities and territories.
-Altenately source of conflicts and creator of new urban functions and citizens.
 In the living fabric that represents the city what is the role of creation?
 Can artists and citizens orientate and influence the urban change in the future?
 What could the artists’ look bring to the city?

-To address these issues, a conference centered on the theme “The City of tomorrow, with or without the artists?” will be held on 26 November 2013 in the Council of Europe building.
-A team of urban planners, essayists, artists and representatives of institutions will be established to provide a wide range of different positions of the actors in our future cities.
-Meanwhile, Apollonia and the FRAC Centre will present the work of architects and artists having reflected upon the city, housing and the environment over the past six years within an exhibition entitled Artecitya, from 15 November to the 1st of December 2013, at “12 rue Faubourg de Pierre” exhibition venue in Strasbourg.
+To address these issues, a conference centered on the theme The City of tomorrow, with or without the artists? is held on 26 November 2013 in the Council of Europe building.
+A team of urban planners, essayists, artists and representatives of institutions is established to provide a wide range of different positions of the actors in our future cities.
+Meanwhile, Apollonia and the FRAC Centre present the work of architects and artists having reflected upon the city, housing and the environment over the past six years within an exhibition Artecitya at “12 rue Faubourg de Pierre” exhibition venue in Strasbourg, from 15 November to the 1st of December 2013.

 In partnership with the World Forum for Democracy